beach umbrella

 guide to sun safety, showing a UPF 55+ Handy Beach Umbrella protecting a family.

 As a mom of two sun-sensitive kids, my number one job at the beach is "Sun Safety Manager."
 It's a job I take seriously.
-For years, I operated on the same assumption that most of us do: if the kids are in the shadow of the beach umbrella, they're safe.
-If it casts a shadow, they're covered, right?
+For years, I trusted the same common wisdom that most parents do: if the kids are in the shadow, they're safe.

-The truth is, sun safety isn't one thing.
+That is why true sun safety isn't just one thing.
 It’s a 3-part system: your shade, your sunscreen, and your gear.
 This is my complete guide to understanding that system, starting with the truth about UV rays.

 What is UV Radiation?
 (A 60-Second Explainer)